Nan Sato

 Henrique Antunes

-He is a senior financial markets and investment professional based in New York, with over 20 years of experience spanning capital markets, private equity, and strategic advisory.
+Henrique Antunes is a senior financial markets and investment professional based in New York, with over 20 years of experience spanning capital markets, private equity, and strategic advisory.
 He previously served as Head of the Brazil GIO desk at JP Morgan in New York, following earlier roles at BNP Paribas and the Safra Group in Europe and Brazil.
 He has structured and executed several landmark transactions in both Brazil and the United States, including a USD 1.2 billion collar financing for a European public company and a USD 1.7 billion crossshareholding unwind for Vale and CSN.
 More recently, he played a key role as an investor and board member in the consolidation of Brazilian ISPs, culminating in the merger of Americanet and Vero to form Brazil's largest ISP.
 He holds an MBA in Finance from Insper in Brazil.

-Managing Partner
+Partner

 Fernando Okimoto